Reading & Writing

 KINDERGARTEN READING & WRITING

-The Kindergarten Reading and Writing group program equips children with the necessary skills needed to be successful readers and writers.
+The Kindergarten Reading and Writing program equips children with the necessary skills needed to be successful readers and writers.
 With a strong focus on phonics and phonemic awareness, your child will be taught the alphabetic code using a multi- sensory approach and will quickly learn how to read and write.

 Multisensory learning involves the use of visual, auditory, and kinesthetic-tactile pathways simultaneously to enhance memory and learning of written language.